 Every U.S. state maintains a set of motorcycle classes aimed at educating new and experienced riders on motorcycle safety.
 Not only can students in a Motorcycle Safety Program (MSP) learn how to ride a motorcycle, but they will also gain knowledge on state laws, and generally become more cognizant of safety habits on the road.
 These courses will educate senior riders on the safe operation of either a two- or three-wheel motorcycle.
 The Department of Motor Vehicles (DMV) in any given state will conduct a motorcycle safety course as compulsory education for first-time riders under the age of 18.
 Senior riders, however, may opt out of taking these courses, and instead complete a driven road skills test immediately after receiving a learners permit.
 Senior applicants should note that in most states, these courses are free to residents, while others may charge a fee for both in-state and out-of-state students.
-Download our free guide to read more about DMV fees.
 In addition, note that there are advanced courses that will allow students to both learn to ride a motorcycle and gain more practice on their own personal bikes.
 Learn more about how to ride motorcycles safely in the sections outlined below.

-Senior Motorcycle Classes in the United States
+Learn About Senior Motorcycle Classes in the United States

 Although completing a motorcycle training course is optional for senior riders, the senior Motorcycle Safety Program in the United States generally offers two types of courses for learning riders: novice and advanced.
 In each state, the content within these programs will vary, but the clearest distinction between each motorcycle license class is the type of motorcycle that riders will be educated on – either a two- or three-wheel bike.
 Students should note that in most states, the Basic Rider Course (BRC) will provide basic equipment, such as helmets and motorcycles, for practice.
 All other safety gear, such as jackets, gloves and shoes, must be furnished by the student for this course and all other advanced classes.